llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/tagged-union-member-count.rst

 Counting enum constant heuristic
 ================================

-Some programmers use enums in such a way, where the value of the last enum constant is used to keep track of how many enum constants have been declared.
+Sometimes the last enum constant in an enum is used to keep track of how many enum constants have been declared.
+For an illustration:

 .. code-block:: c++